 Afterparty: Centrala, Birmingham, Saturday 24 September 21:30 (free).

 In Conversation: Vivid Projects, Sunday 25 September 16:00 (free, click here to book).
 Burns will be in conversation with artist, curator and writer Cathy Wade

-Sean Burns is an artist, writer and editor based in London, UK.
-He is the assistant editor of Frieze magazine and sits on a board at Tate.
-He co-runs Queer Street Press, a small publishing house celebrating LGBT+ artists and writers working in print.
-His work and research interests focus on regional/social/LGBT+/nightlife histories.
+Sean Burns (b.
+1991, Birmingham, UK) is an artist, editor and writer based in London, UK.
+He is an assistant editor of frieze and sits on an advisory board at Tate.
+He co-runs Queer Street Press, a publishing house celebrating LGBTQ+ artists and writers.
+His work and research interests focus on regional/social/nightlife histories.

 Dorothy Towers is supported by Arts Council England, National Lottery Heritage Fund and Paul Hamlyn Foundation.
 It is presented with Birmingham 2022 Festival and Vivid Projects, Birmingham, UK.

 Images: Sean Burns, Dorothy Towers, 2022, 16mm film still.
 Courtesy: © Sean Burns